This post originally published on May 7, 2014. We’ve updated it here with the latest IFTTT recipes and favorites.

 - Google Calendar

 When you’re ready to get started with a recipe, you can browse the gallery of popular and trending recipes, or you can make one from scratch.
-Each channel has a landing page of its own, too, which explains all the possibilities you do with triggers and actions.
+Each channel has a landing page of its own, too, which explains all the possibilities you can do with triggers and actions.
 (Click here for an example page for Twitter.)

 Any recipe can be paused or stopped whenever you like, so feel free to experiment!
 We’ve got a great list of recipes to try below.